 Tip: Grab my free eBook on Virtual Reality here so you can access lots of Google Cardboard tips offline, anytime, on any device.

-5. A must-have tool for taking students on virtual college tours is YouVisit.
-This can be a game changer for students who might not be able to visit a particular campus or just want to learn more about a new place.
+A must-have tool for taking students on virtual college tours is YouVisit.
+This can be a game changer for students.
+Especially if they might not be able to visit a particular campus.
+Or if they just want to learn more about a new place.

-7. In addition to checking out New York Times VR, another news organization with virtual reality content is the BBC.
-They have lots of videos hosted on YouTube making it easy to pop into a Google Cardboard or explore on a larger device with students.
+In addition to checking out New York Times VR, another news organization with virtual reality content is the BBC.
+They have lots of videos hosted on YouTube.
+This makes it easy to pop into a Google Cardboard or explore on a larger device with students.

 Have you tried Google Cardboard or virtual reality in your classroom?
 Share in the comments below.